enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 - Multipart stays in normal HTTP land.
 - WebSocket is great when you want one long-lived client connection.
 - Callback is what you reach for when upstream connection counts get too large.
+- This table is also in our docs with more detail - the QR code goes straight there.
 -->

 ---